Spotlight on Belgian animation

 The Walloon Region

 Wallimage is the Walloon economic fund dedicated to the audiovisual and video game sectors.
-To develop and sustain these industries in Wallonia it finances audiovisual projects (feature films, series, fiction and documentaries, live-action and animation) and video games (pre-production and production).
+To develop and sustain these industries in Wallonia, it finances audiovisual projects (feature films, series, fiction and documentaries, live-action and animation) and video games (pre-production and production).
 It also supports audiovisual and video game companies with capital and loans, and acts as a film commission.

 The Brussels-Capital Region